neomaxzero/blog/src/posts/002-a-rough-start.md

 ---
-title: 'A rough start'
+title: 'a rough start'
 date: '2018-09-02'
+topic: 'blog retro'
 ---

-# 002 - A Rough start
+# A Rough start

 Building a blog is easy?
 Maybe if you know nothing about programming you can even use a blogging platorm such as Wordpress, blogspot, etc. The